kklec001/Tutorial-Linux-For-Lab-Users/SpecificUses/S1-Ubuntu-RemoteDesktopConnection.md

    > ```
    and locate the IP of the connection you will use.
 You can also configure the connection using Net-Tools if you need something more specific.

+I would not recommend configuring connection via an internet connection without a VPN to place you within your home university's network.
+This is possible without a VPN, but it requires a static IP that is exposed to the internet (which is discouraged by the majority of universities).

 ## Subsection 2: Connecting to your Ubuntu Computer

 Remoting in to modern versions of Ubuntu 24.04 and 25 is surprisingly easy, and you can even perform these via the user interface.